-Under Pillar 1, according to the Current Exposure Method, the regulatory exposure at default (READ) measure consists of an MTM part and a regulatory prescribed add-on to reflect additional potential future credit exposure of the trade.
-The exposure at default is calculated daily to consider the changes in the MTM value due to market movements and changes in the portfolio composition.
+Under Pillar 1, according to the Current Exposure Method, the regulatory exposure at default (READ) measure consists of an MTM part and a regulatory prescribed add-on to reflect the potential future credit exposure of the trade.
+The exposure at default is calculated on a daily basis to take into account the changes in the MTM value due to market movements and changes in the portfolio composition.
 This calculation is done on: